A-chelbi/A-chelbi/README.md

 I am a web developer focusing on Front-end for PWA with a strong will to learn and research new technologies.

-- 🔭 I’m currently working with NextJs at [ZoomDigital](https://zoomdigital.ch/).
+🔭 I’m currently working with NextJs at [ZoomDigital](https://zoomdigital.ch/) since June 2022.

 ### Get in touch